SiderealDay/AutoHotKey/README.md

 This is my collection of AutoHotKey macro scripts which I wrote for World of Warcraft.

-These AHK scripts are legitimate to use as they observe Blizzard's golden rule of "1 click, 1 action".
+These AHK scripts are legitimate to use as they observe Blizzard's golden rule of "1 click, 1 action".<br/>
 They are designed to work with GSE, Gnome Sequencer Enhanced, a legitimate WoW addon for custom skill castsequences.

 However, with minor editing, these AHK macros can also be used with other applications or games.